RLSWE/TruliooAssignment/README.md

 - Successful login

 Since the app is relatively simple, I attempted to write it in MVC and keep SOLID principles as much as possible.
 I would add couple more layers to make even more separation of concerns, but as with any project, there's always room for improvement, it just takes time (Which I currently don't have much of 😁)
+I tried to make everything as simple as possible so there's a lot to improve here.
+For real, big apps I would add more layers and design it better.

 ### Business logic
 I decided to use Keychain Services.
 Besides that being secure, it is also the way Apple recommends for storing credentials on an app locally.